okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/scim/test-instance.md

           Repeat this step for all SCIM attributes that you want to map (from your app to Okta).

 After you complete your attribute mappings, you're ready to test your SCIM integration.
-Jump to [Test your SCIM integration](#test-your-scim-integration) for SCIM testing guidance.
+Jump to [Test your SCIM integration](#test-your-scim-integration).